FI 100 Finance Preparation Module (0 credits)

 This course is a labor- and communications-intensive reading seminar designed for students who have an interest in micro-lending or -enterprises.
 Much of the article and case presentation and management of the class discussion will be lead by the students in the class.
 As a seminar group, students will work on a course project that furthers the efforts and mission of the Bentley Microfinance Initiative.

 FI 335 Derivatives (3 credits)

 This course is an intensive introduction to derivatives.
-The course will enable you to achieve a detailed understanding of the pricing of forwards, futures, swaps and options and an appreciation of their many uses in the real world.
+The course will enable students to achieve a detailed understanding of the pricing of forwards, futures, swaps and options, and an appreciation of their many uses in the real world.
 The mathematical requirements of the course include very basic statistical methods and a little calculus.
 The course will stress intuition and practical applications such as trading, capital preservation and risk management strategies.
-We will use the trading room extensively.
-Those of you who do well in the course will be well on your way toward understanding the material in the derivatives sections of the three CFA exams.
+Students will use the trading room extensively.
+Students who do well in the course will be well on your way toward understanding the material in the derivatives sections of the three CFA exams.

 FI 345 Applied Corporate Finance (3 credits)

 This course provides an advanced analysis of the major issues affecting the financial policy of a modern corporation using a set of case studies.
 The major issues to be covered are financial statement analysis, the assessment of financing needs, capital budgeting, short-term and long-term financial policy, project evaluation, cost of capital, capital structure, and mergers and acquisitions.
 The learning method will be intensive case analysis.
 Student involvement in case discussion is an integral part of the learning process.